I still remember the first time I heard about the idea of buying vacant land. My reaction was the same as most people's.

 8. You Can Get a Mortgage to Buy Vacant Land

 One interesting thing about land is that unless you have an immediate plan to develop that land in some way (e.g., build a house, create a subdivision, etc.) or make money from it (e.g., using it for farmland, leasing it out to hunters, etc.), most lenders want nothing to do with vacant land properties.

-As a result, most people who own vacant land (that isn’t being used for anything) own it free-and-clear, because they have to.
+As a result, most people who own vacant land (that isn’t being used for anything) own it free and clear because they have to.

-This makes it easier for you to negotiate a lower price when you buy it because the owner doesn’t have a mortgage they have to pay off.
+This makes it easier to negotiate a lower price when you buy it because the owner doesn’t have a mortgage they have to pay off.
 It also means that when you sell it, you can provide a HUGE value to your buyers if you’re willing to offer seller financing on the deal.